Yuri6037/open/README.md

 - Make sure you have the GLib installed (it comes pre-installed with any GNOME based desktop environments)
 - Run meson and then ninja

-## Todo
-- Support checking for the second group string in flatpaks
-- Support launching AppImage